 You can order a water butt from the specialist savewatersavemoney.
-By installing a water butt directly to your gutter downpipe, you will collect rainwater from the roof and can then use it for watering plants, topping up a pond or washing your car.
-On average every year...
+By installing a water butt directly to your gutter downpipe, you will collect rainwater from the roof...

 How much water does an average person use?

-The national average annual usage figures have been taken from The Consumer Council for Water and are listed below: Annual water use in Cubic Metres m3 Number of...
+The national average annual usage figures have been taken from The Consumer Council for Water and are listed below: Yearly water use in Cubic Metres m3 Number of...

 How can I save water?